vivekbrh01/js_variables_and_types/assignments/4. operators/logical-operators.md

 // Your code goes here
 ```

-4. 🎖 Output of this
+4. 🎖 Output of this and the reason behind the output.
 ```js
 alert( alert(1) || 2 || alert(3) );
 ```